 The last thing I want to do is lift my shirt to nurse and risk showing off my mommy tummy.

-Is there really any discreet way to put on a nipple shield?
+And is there really any discreet way to put on a nipple shield?

 Well, I never felt like I could and I used one for the first few months.
 It seemed like I needed more hands trying to get my baby to latch right.
-This was even harder without my Boppy nursing pillow to help position us.

 My first was also a really slow nurser, so this wasn’t going to be a quick thing.
 And like many babies, he was also easily distracted.